MichaelCurrin/dev-cheatsheets/cheatsheets/javascript/format-and-lint/eslint.md

 ---
 title: ESLint
-description: Find and fix problems in your JavaScript code
+description: Find and fix problems in your JS code
 ---

 ## About